boundary/boundary-vmware/README.md

 Configuration
 -------------
+Configuration consists of:
-The integration requires a single [YAML](http://en.wikipedia.org/wiki/YAML) configuration file.
-You can use the example.yml file in the distribution as a starting point, which is located in the sub-directory `src/main/resources/example.yml`.
+- A [YAML](http://en.wikipedia.org/wiki/YAML) configuration file which is used for the general configuration of the application.
+(You can use the example.yml file in the distribution as a starting point, which is located in the sub-directory `src/main/resources/example.yml`.
+- A [JSON](http://en.wikipedia.org/wiki/JSON) configuration file which contains information on which metrics to collect from which kind of managed objects.
+A default coniguration is located in `src/main/resources/collection-catalog.json`.

+### General Configuration

 ```yaml
 # Boundary Integration to VMWare configuration